tinacious/confluence-stickier-header-chrome/README.md

 [View the demo video](https://youtu.be/wV0j4JhSk38)

+## Installation

+1. Open Chrome's Extension management page
+2. Turn on Developer Mode at the top right if it isn't on already
+3. Click "Load unpacked extension"
+4. Find this directory and load it in.
+The root of the directory needs to have the `manifest.json` file

 ## Distribution

-The following command bundles the Chrome extension:
+The following command bundles the Chrome extension and includes only the necessary files for distribution:

 ```sh
 ./bundle.sh